 The ICRC regional delegation in Côte d'Ivoire

 The ICRC delegation in Abidjan covers Côte d'Ivoire, Benin, Burkina Faso, Ghana and Togo.
-In response to Côte d'Ivoire's post-electoral crisis, it helps those who have been displaced and supports the authorities' efforts to provide access to water and health care.
-In all the countries covered by the regional delegation, the ICRC visits places of detention and helps the authorities to foster compliance with international humanitarian law (IHL).
+It helps displaced persons in Côte d'Ivoire and Malian refugees in Burkina Faso.
+In all the countries covered, the ICRC visits places of detention and helps the authorities to foster compliance with international humanitarian law.

 Background